Cookadle/cart253/Self-Portrait/README.md

 > intriguing ads filled year of technology.

+>Remove before submit
+>To do
+Hair
+Nose to do
+clothes
+variables
+add drawn folders that will act as mouse hates massages type shit
+add items to menu bar

+Objectifs
+Use variables to create change over time
+Use mouseX and mouseY to allow for some user interaction Use at least one conditional to make the program respond to a changing variable Errors : cloud leaving a black trails when moving could be due to background drawing with text find a way to make the cursors not draw

 ## Screenshot(s)

 This bit should have some images of the program running so that the reader has a sense of what it looks like.
 For example: